-- 5.19 Minimum standards for ecologically sustainable homes and developments are set out in Building Regulations, however, planners and developers are strongly encouraged to make use of energy efficient materials and to consider high-efficiency alternative systems and facilities for development sites.
-In this context, the orientation of buildings can be important in order to make best use of available sunlight. - 5.20 The Code for Sustainable Homes was withdrawn by the Government in 2015 and this has been replaced by new national technical standards which include new additional optional Building Regulations regarding water and access as well as a new national space standard (this is in addition to the existing mandatory Building Regulations). - 5.21 There is an opportunity to improve and promote sustainability in the neighbourhood area by: - following basic passive environmental design in a fabric first approach (maximising the performance of the components and materials that make up the building fabric itself, before using mechanical or electrical building services systems); - integrating renewable energy systems into new development, including existing and new public buildings; - reducing water consumption through grey water systems; and - community energy schemes. - 5.22 Ultimately the objective of the Neighbourhood Plan is to encourage the most energy efficient development possible.
-Even small improvements on small developments become cumulative.
+- 5.20 The Code for Sustainable Homes was withdrawn by the Government in 2015 and this has been replaced by new national technical standards which include new additional optional Building Regulations regarding water and access as well as a new national space standard (this is in addition to the existing mandatory Building Regulations). - 5.21 There is an opportunity to improve and promote sustainability in the neighbourhood area by: - following basic passive environmental design in a fabric first approach (maximising the performance of the components and materials that make up the building fabric itself, before using mechanical or electrical building services systems). - Reducing embodied carbon in the build process Embodied carbon means all the CO2 emitted in producing materials.
+It is estimated from the energy used to extract and transport raw materials as well as emissions from manufacturing processes.
+The embodied carbon of a building can include all the emissions from the construction materials, the building process, all the fixtures and fittings inside as well as from deconstructing and disposing of it at the end of its lifetime.